vleong2332/norstone.github.io/_posts/2017-07-18-basalt-3d-ledge-stone-in-america-s-heartland.md

 ---
-layout: blog
-permalink: "/blog/3d-ledge-stone-kansas/"
 classes: blog
-title: Basalt 3D Ledge Stone in America's Heartland
-meta:
-  title: Basalt 3-D Ledge Stone in America's Heartland
-  description: Profile of a modern designed new construction home out of Kansas City,
-    KS that used Norstone Grey 3D Ledge Stone Panels on various interior and exterior features
+date: 2017-07-18 00:00:00 +0000
+excerpt: We were blown away when we saw photos of this client's project recently completed about an hours drive outside of Kansas City, KS.
+The detail the designers and installers wove into the installation is pretty extraordinary.
+Come take a look inside with us and see what makes this project so special.
 image:
   title: Grey Basalt 3D Ledge Stone Fireplace and TV Feature Wall
   alt: Gas fireplace and big screen tv recessed into a stone wall clad in grey basalt
     3D ledge stone flanked on either side by floating shelves
   src: "/uploads/2017/07/18/Grey Basalt Ledge Stone Fireplace Kansas-1.jpg"
-excerpt: We were blown away when we saw photos of this client's project recently completed about an hours drive outside of Kansas City, KS.
-The detail the designers and installers wove into the installation is pretty extraordinary.
-Come take a look inside with us and see what makes this project so special.
-date: 2017-07-18 15:48
+layout: blog
+meta:
+  title: Basalt 3-D Ledge Stone in America's Heartland
+  description: Profile of a modern designed new construction home out of Kansas City,
+    KS that used Norstone Grey 3D Ledge Stone Panels on various interior and exterior features
+permalink: "/blog/3d-ledge-stone-kansas/"
+title: Basalt 3D Ledge Stone in America's Heartland
 ---